rear-self-steer-axle-on-an-LST

 Conspicuity Markings for Commercial Vehicle Bodywork

-Conspicuity markings are the retro-reflective strips applied to the sides and rear of commercial vehicles and trailers to improve visibility.
-Defined under UNECE Regulation 104, they use high-performance reflective material to outline the length and width of a vehicle so it can be more easily identified in low-light or adverse weather conditions.
+Conspicuity markings are retro-reflective strips applied to the sides and rear of commercial vehicles and trailers to improve visibility.
+Defined under UNECE Regulation 104, they use high-performance reflective material to outline the vehicle's length and width so it can be more easily recognised in low-light or adverse weather conditions.

-The product supplied is commonly referred to as “conspicuity tape”, but the regulation describes the fitted system as retro-reflective conspicuity markings.
-These markings are widely used on heavy goods vehicles and trailers to support road safety, compliance and operational visibility.
+The material itself is commonly referred to as "conspicuity tape", but the regulation describes the installed system as retro-reflective conspicuity markings.
+These markings are widely used on heavy goods vehicles and trailers to support road safety, regulatory compliance and operational visibility.

 Purpose

-"'Retro-reflection' means the reflection in which luminous flux is returned in directions close to the direction from which it came, this property being maintained even over wide variations of the direction of the luminous flux."
+"'Retro-reflection' means the reflection in which luminous flux is returned in directions close to the direction from which it came."

 Regulatory Framework (UNECE R104)

-UNECE Regulation 104 sets out the approval, performance and installation requirements for retro-reflective conspicuity markings on vehicles in categories M, N and O. In the UK, these rules are implemented for certain goods vehicles and trailers and are referenced in domestic guidance and inspection regimes.
+UNECE Regulation 104 sets out approval, performance and installation requirements for retro-reflective conspicuity markings fitted to vehicles in categories M, N and O. In the UK, these provisions apply to certain goods vehicles and trailers and are referenced in domestic compliance guidance and inspection regimes.

-Vehicles first used or manufactured on or after specific implementation dates may require full or partial conspicuity markings, depending on category and configuration.
-Operators should refer to current UK guidance and type-approval documentation for precise applicability.
+Vehicles first used or manufactured after specific implementation dates may require full or partial conspicuity markings depending on their category and configuration.
+Operators should refer to current UK guidance and type-approval documentation to confirm the precise requirements.

 Material Requirements

-• Markings must be type-approved and carry the appropriate E-mark to demonstrate compliance with UNECE R104.
+• Markings must be type-approved and carry the appropriate E-mark demonstrating compliance with UNECE R104.

 • The minimum nominal width of the tape is typically 50 mm.